AyoubEchcharrat/ModalPlugin/README.md

-# ModalPlugin
+# tiny-modal-plugin@1.0.2

-ModalPlugin is a very tiny library that allows you to create modals quickly.
+tiny-modal-plugin is a very tiny library that allows you to create modals quickly.

 ## Deployment